 Quick verdict

 Zernio is my pick for most AI-native social automation use cases right now.
 Agent-first design, broad DM coverage, reasonable pricing.
 For content remixing specifically, Blotato has the most opinionated and effective workflow.
 For short-form video automation, Bolta.ai.
-For developers, Bundle.social if you need clean modern APIs and Ayrshare if you need maximum platform breadth.
+For developers, bundle.social if you need clean modern APIs and Ayrshare if you need maximum platform breadth.

 Overview